- There are at least 9 species of bats in Alberta, 2 of which are endangered because of the threat of white-nose syndrome.

 - Some bat species roost in buildings and can enter through an opening as small as 3/8 inch in diameter.
 Bats do not chew holes in houses, they take advantage of existing holes to enter and exit a structure.

-- You will need to identify the entrance holes and plug them in the fall, after the bats have left to find hibernation sites.
+- You need to identify entrance holes into the building and seal them only after bats have left in the fall.

-- Attempting to eradicate or physically remove bats from a building is not a solution because it is almost impossible to remove all bats, could result in death or harm to the bats and will not prevent other bats from using the roost at a later date unless all entry points are sealed.
-Additionally, two species that commonly roost in buildings are federally endangered and should not be disturbed.
+- Attempting to eradicate or physically remove bats from a building is not a solution.
+It is almost impossible to remove all the bats and could result in harm or even death to the bats.
+It will not prevent other bats from using the roost at a later date if all the entry points are not properly sealed.

 While fish and wildlife officers strive to help where they can, they are generally only able to respond to incidents where there is a concern for public safety.
 Primarily, this means situations where bears, cougars and moose are in a populated area, where someone has been injured or threatened by dangerous wildlife, or where livestock or pets have been killed by predators.